If you have allergies, then you can begin to understand the danger of exposing yourself…

 Internal parasites: Heartworms and Intestinal Worms

-A heartworm pill, given once monthly, contains medication that prevents common intestinal parasites and heart worm from infecting your pet.
+A heartworm pill, given once monthly, contains medication that prevents common intestinal parasites and heartworm from infecting your pet.
 The American Heartworm Society recommends giving this prevention all year round no matter what climate you live in.
 Not only does giving prevention make your pet safer, but it can save you significant treatment costs.
-While heartworm pills cost an average of $90–$130 per year, heartworm diagnosis and treatment costs easily $2500 or more and is not by any means a guarantee– after all, it involves killing foot-long worms that are actually living in and around the dog’s heart, making embolism a significant risk.
+While heartworm pills cost an average of $90–$130 per year, heartworm diagnosis and treatment costs easily $2500 or more and are not by any means a guarantee– after all, it involves killing foot-long worms that are actually living in and around the dog’s heart, making embolism a significant risk.
 These pills are a prescription product and must be sold or prescribed to you by your veterinarian.
-The prescription requires you do not lapse in prevention more than 60 days, and that a heartworm test has been performed within the past year.
+The prescription requires you do not lapse in prevention for more than 60 days, and that a heartworm test has been performed within the past year.

 External parasites: Fleas and Ticks (and sometimes mites, too!)

-A flea and tick prevention contains medications that prevents or limits an external parasite (such as a tick OR flea), from feeding on your pet and transmitting diseases (such as Lyme, Anaplasma, Bartonella and even tapeworms!).
+A flea and tick prevention contains medications that prevents or limits an external parasite (such as a tick OR flea), from feeding on your pet and transmitting diseases (such as Lyme, Anaplasma, Bartonella, and even tapeworms!).
 There has never been a more convenient time to treat external parasites with products that range from oral chewables, collars, and topicals.
 Always discuss what products you would like to use with your veterinarian, as some over the counter products can be ineffective and hazardous, and oral chewables should not be given to a pet with a history of seizures or tremors.
 If your pet is suffering from mange, your vet may recommend you switch what preventative you use to better target the offending parasite.
 Additionally, it is recommended in our area to continue flea & tick prevention all year round as cold weather will not kill ticks AND fleas can easily survive indoors in the winter.
 Ticks may be less active during colder temperatures, but during warmer winter days, it is very possible to encourage and get bitten by ticks.